wp-plugins/embedplus-for-wordpress/readme.txt

 ...All without having to alter the original video's content.
 Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
 If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).

-After installing, you have the ability to add on options like [One-click YouTube SEO tags and a user-friendly YouTube analytics dashboard](https://www.embedplus.com/dashboard/easy-video-analytics-seo.aspx).
+After installing, you have the ability to add on PRO options like [One-click YouTube SEO tags and a user-friendly YouTube analytics dashboard](https://www.embedplus.com/dashboard/easy-video-analytics-seo.aspx).
 The dashboard answers important questions like:

 * How much are your visitors actually watching the videos you post?
 * How does the view activity on your site compare to other sites like it?